Welcome to Picardy 2.1!

 To define abbreviations, click Configuration > Abbreviations.

 Picardy uses two sets of abbreviations, system and index-specific.
-If there is no current index or the current index is untitled, only the system abbreviations are available; these can be used for all indexes, and any changes you make will be saved to the system abbreviations.
+If the current index is untitled, only the system abbreviations are available; these can be used for all indexes, and any changes you make will be saved to the system abbreviations.
 If the current index has a title, then you can also define, edit and use index-specific abbreviations; the system abbreviations cannot be edited in this case.

 Click Add to define a new abbreviation.
 To delete an abbreviation, you can click the corresponding Delete checkbox and then click Delete Marked.
-Alternatively, any abbreviations that are marked for deletion or that have a blank name or definition will be deleted when you click Save or Close.
+Alternatively, any abbreviations that are marked for deletion or that have a blank name or definition will be deleted when you click Save.

 programming languages>.cpp#29